all-saints-day-food-traditions-in-ecuador

-All saints day: food traditions in Ecuador
+All saints day: Easter food traditions in Ecuador

-Every year on November the 2nd, there is a special tradition that takes place in Ecuador, it is the day of the Dead or all saints day (Spanish: ‘día de los difuntos’) This is the day to honor the death.
+Every year on November the 2nd, there is a special tradition that takes place in Ecuador, It is the day of the Dead or All Saints Day (Spanish: ‘día de los difuntos’) This is the day to honor the death.
 How?
-We visit them on their graves and then gather together with family in order to eat the delicious traditional dish called colada morada together with bread dolls “guaguas de pan”.
+We visit them on their graves and then gather together with the family in order to eat the delicious traditional dish called colada morada together with bread dolls “guaguas de pan”.

-instagramIf you are in South America I would love to see your pictures.
+If you are in South America I would love to see your pictures.

-Here are some food traditions in Ecuador during all saints day
+Here are some food traditions in Ecuador during All Saints Day

-Colada Morada:
+About Colada Morada:

-FacebookGuaguas de Pan:
+About Guaguas de Pan:

 PIN IT FOR LATER